 Get a fine steel-wool pad and dip it in kerosene.
 This chemical will remove any stains or discoloration the rust caused.
 Brush out the spots.
 Make sure to wear gloves and safety glasses to avoid harmful effects from the kerosene.
 Since kerosene is flammable, don’t work near an open flame.

 For especially stubborn spots, purchase a commercial rust dissolver and follow the instructions.

 Once you have cleared off any rust, clean the surface with water mixed with a household cleaner and let the product dry out completely.
 Then keep the rust from returning.

-- If you aren’t planning to paint the item, apply rust-resistant primer followed by rust-resistant sealer.
+If you aren’t planning to paint the item, apply a rust-resistant primer followed by the rust-resistant sealer.